| Zillij in FezWritten

 Fez lie the remains of the Roman city of Volubilis, where

 intricate marble floor mosaics take on myriad forms.
+Beginning in

 the mid-llth century, North Africa's Almoravid rulers,